QuantSysBio/invitroSPI/README.md

 Download this repository as a .zip file (click on *Code* at the upper right corner of this repository --> Download ZIP), move the .zip file in the desired directory on your computer and unpack it.
 Open the terminal in this directory and enter: `conda activate snakemake`.

 The pipeline can be executed by pasting `snakemake --use-conda --cores all -R createMSDB` into the terminal.
-The progress of the pipeline execution shoul appear in your terminal window.
+The progress of the pipeline execution should appear in your terminal window.
 Note that upon reexecution, Snakemake will delete all previously generated output files.
 We therefore recommend, to rename the final *ProteasomeDB* or move it into another directory.

 After your jobs finished, enter `conda deactivate` in order to terminate your Conda environment.

 ## input
-The invitroSPI identifies spliced and non-spliced peptides from Mascot search result files.
+invitroSPI identifies spliced and non-spliced peptides from Mascot search result files.
 Therefore, the user must provide a table `sample_list.csv` in the `INPUT/` folder containing information about:
 - substrate ID
 - substrate sequence
 - time point